-- Fresh Dill: substitute 1 teaspoon dried dill or 2 Tablespoons chopped fresh parsley.
+- Fresh Dill: substitute 1 teaspoon dried dill or 2 Tablespoons chopped fresh parsley or chives.

 - Dijon Mustard: substitute spicy brown mustard or stone ground mustard.

-- Onion or Shallot: use red, white, or yellow onion, or substitute finely chopped green onion or chives.
-You can also substitute 1/4 teaspoon onion powder, but note that the flavor will not be as fresh!
+- Onion or Shallot: use red, white, green, or yellow onion, or chives.
+You can also substitute ¼ teaspoon onion powder, but note that the flavor will not be as fresh!

 Change up this recipe by baking the salmon first then adding the yogurt dill sauce.
 This creates a slightly different taste and texture but is still equally delicious!

-Use our base recipe as a guide to make this recipe to your taste or try out these other variations!
+Use our salmon with yogurt sauce base recipe as a guide, or try out these other variations!

 Use these kitchen tools for recipe success:

 - Cutting Board